lucaZardini/license-plate-recognition/README.md

 * **yolo**

 ## Usage
 The two branches contain two different car plate recognition method implementations, one using image processing and the other using yolov5.
-Move in the branche you want to use and follow the README instruction of that branch.
+Move in the two branches to use the two methods and follow the README instruction of the branches.

 ## Project Structure